Four Western collector profiles – Connoisseur, Speculator, Spiritual Seeker, Status Buyer – with icon illustrations

 Introduction

-This 2000-word analysis explores why Western collectors are increasingly drawn to Eastern treasures, examining the shared drivers of this demand and the divergent motivations across collector profiles.
+This in-depth analysis explores why Western collectors are increasingly drawn to these treasures, examining the shared drivers of demand and the divergent motivations across collector profiles.

 I. Shared Appeal: Universal Factors Driving Demand